Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description states 'Remove a user (by Atlassian account ID) from the watchers of a JIRA issue' with a specific verb and resource, clearly distinguishing from sibling tools like jira_watcher_add and jira_watcher_list.
+Clearly states the verb and resource: 'Remove a user from the watchers of a JIRA issue.'
+Specifies required parameter (accountId) and distinguishes from siblings like jira_watcher_add and jira_watcher_list.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.